parmeped/netCrudChallenge/Readme.md

     ]
 }

 A phone can be updated, removed or added as desired.
 When removed, a soft delete is performed.
+To add a new one, don't specify the phone id.
 Returns a 200 ok if updated, and the new data is shown.

 A 204 if not found or 400 upon bad request.